kamilburda/gimp-export-layers/README.md

 * exports layers as separate images in almost any file format supported by GIMP
 * uses native dialogs for file format export procedures to adjust file format settings
 * uses layer names as filenames for the exported images
-* supports layer groups and optionally treats them as directories
+* supports layer groups and optionally treats them as folders
 * can optionally export only layers whose file extension matches specified file extension
 * can use file extensions in layer names as file formats
 * can use layers with names in [square brackets] as background layers